themeum/tutor-lms-elementor-addons/readme.txt

 22. Course Review
 23. Course Carousel
 24. Course List
-25. Course Description (available for global template only)
+25. Course Description (available for the global template only)

 == Installation ==